-Measurement of Serum Antibodies to Infliximab and Adalimumab
+Measurement of Serum Antibodies to Infliximab, Adalimumab, and Vedolizumab

 Measurement of antibodies to infliximab in an individual receiving treatment with infliximab, either alone or as a combination test which includes the measurement of serum infliximab levels, is considered investigational.